miguelraz/DoctorDocstrings.jl/page/index.md

 Lastly, you will be prompted if you want to `@edit` your last selection.
 In the example above, I would jump straight in to edit the docstring for `CliqueGraph` with a chosen template.

 The template will be chosen through a terminal menu, but you can define your own string and pass it to `fixdocs(template)` and it should `Just Work`TM.

+The templates for the time being are `Basic, BlueStyle, Type, and Package quickstart/tldr`.

 As always, PRs welcome.